 Mark Middleton of Grimshaw

 As managing partner for Grimshaw’s London office, Mark plays a key role in project work, and he has specialist expertise in rail, aviation and metro design projects, as well as wider experience in the leisure and commercial property sectors.
 He is currently working on several projects including high speed rail stations.
 Previous projects include the new London Bridge station, Reading station and Southern Cross Station in Melbourne, which won the Lubetkin Prize.

 YOUNG LIGHTER OF THE YEAR presentations

 The Young Lighter of the Year competition is a high-profile platform to promote younger members of the lighting profession.
-In this, the final of the competition, the four finalists will each give a 15-minute presentation before a panel of judges.
+In this, the final of the competition, the three finalists will each give a 15-minute presentation before a panel of judges.
 The presentations – always interesting and often very original – are designed to illustrate their knowledge and research on a lighting subject.
 Organised by the Society of Light and Lighting, the competition is now in its 23nd year.